Course Challenge and Equivalency Policy

 To be deemed equivalent, sufficient content should have been covered to enable the student to be successful in further learning in the content area.
 For a Grade 11 or 12 course, there should be a match of approximately 80 percent or more of learning standards.

-In order to receive credits through equivalency, students must provide the appropriate documentation as proof of successful completion of the course.
+To receive credits through equivalency, students must provide the appropriate documentation as proof of successful course completion.

 For reporting and transcript purposes, Flex Academy will assign a letter grade and percentage to all credits awarded through equivalency.
 If the student's documents show only a letter grade or level, Flex Academy may choose to assign a percentage, based on the mid-point of the matching British Columbia letter grade range.
 Flex Academy may use Transfer Standing (TS) if it is not possible to determine a letter grade and a percentage from the documentation.